wohaco/despace/venera_11_12.md

    - Scanning spectrophotometer − studies the scattering and absorption of solar radiation in the atmosphere ([EVN‑097](venus.md)).
 It measured radiation from the Zenith every 10 seconds using an interference filter with a resolution of 20 nm in a continuous spectrum from 430 to 1170 nm;
    - Microphone/anemometer;
    - Low-frequency radio sensor;
-   - 4 Thermometers (for heights from 50 km to the surface);
+   - 4 Thermometers (for heights from 50 ㎞ to the surface);
-   - 3 Barometers (for heights from 50 km to the surface);
+   - 3 Barometers (for heights from 50 ㎞ to the surface);
-   - Accelerometer – **Bizon**  to determine the structure of the atmosphere in the range of heights from 105 to 70 km ([EVN‑017](venus.md));
+   - Accelerometer – **Bizon**  to determine the structure of the atmosphere in the range of heights from 105 to 70 ㎞ ([EVN‑017](venus.md));
    - Small solar batteries – **MSB**.
    - Instrument **GROZA**.
 It included an acoustic detector and an electromagnetic wave detector.
-Measurements were carried out using four narrowband receivers at 10, 18, 36 and 80 kHz, as well as using a broadband receiver 8 − 95 kHz.
-The instrument began measuring at an altitude of 60 km and continued to work until the landing of the lander on the surface.
+Measurements were carried out using four narrowband receivers at 10, 18, 36 and 80 ㎑, as well as using a broadband receiver 8 − 95 ㎑.
+The instrument began measuring at an altitude of 60 ㎞ and continued to work until the landing of the lander on the surface.
 The electromagnetic wave detector could detect lightning discharges and acoustic signals that could be interpreted as accompanying thunder, as well as wind speed relative to the lander during descent and even possible seismic activity on the surface.

 **Instruments for surface operation:**